Non-perturbative Origin of the Electroweak Scale: RGE in Strongly-coupled Dark Gauge Theories via Dyson-Schwinger: Introduction

 Given the above {\it proviso}, we investigate, in this paper, non-perturbative properties of a simple Yang-Mills theory and show a derivation of the mass gap in the SU(N) gauge sector, condensation of gauge fields and a gap equation for the gauge bosons.
-This mass gap is then dimensionally transmuted to the electroweak sector and generates the mass for the Higgs boson while avoiding quadratically diverging mass terms in the theory.
+We emphasize that our approach does not address the hierarchy problem that, probably, will involve some serious rethinking of fundamental physics.

-The paper is organized as follows: in Sec.~\ref{sec2}, we briefly review the non-perturbative technique to understand the strongly-coupled gauge sector.
-In Sec.~\ref{sec3}, we derive the $\beta$-function for a Yang-Mills theory.
-Following this result, we study in Sec.~\ref{sec4} the dynamical generation of the EW scale.
-In Sec.~\ref{sec5}, we study the glueball mass spectrum.
+The paper is organized as follows: in Sec.~\ref{sec2}, we briefly review the non-perturbative technique to understand the strongly-coupled gauge sector collecting the main equations we need.
+Following these results, we study in Sec.~\ref{sec4} the dynamical generation of the EW scale.
+In Sec.~\ref{sec5}, we study the mass spectrum of the theory.
 Sec.~\ref{conc} is devoted to conclusions and discussions.